 At the beginning of each calendar year, the Compensation Committee establishes annual corporate performance goals.
 Corporate goals are proposed by management, reviewed and approved by the committee and also approved by the Board of Directors.
 The committee considers and assigns a relative weight to appropriately focus efforts on corporate goals that are intended to enhance stockholder value.
-In January 2011, prior to approving 2010 incentive bonuses, the committee evaluated Alexion's 2010 performance by assessing if, and the extent to which, Alexion achieved or failed to achieve the corporate goals approved by the committee and the Board of Directors for 2010.
-The committee conducted this exercise in January of 2011 and it was determined that Alexion's 2010 performance exceeded the approved corporate goals.
+In January 2011, prior to approving 2010 incentive bonuses, the committee evaluated Alexion's 2010 performance by assessing if, and the extent to which, Alexion achieved or failed to achieve the corporate goals approved by the committee conducted this exercise in January of 2011 and it was determined that Alexion's 2010 performance exceeded the approved corporate goals.